hexinatgithub/cs186-sp16/hw5/README.md

-You've just implemented the K-means algorithm, and we've already implemented code to load the zip code data into DataFrames, so all you have to do is find the right value of k to use.
-Essentially, we want a value of k which minimizes the error from the resulting clusters.
-We define the error of the procedure to be the sum of distances from points to their cluster center; at the same time, a larger value of k carries with it the risk of overfitting.
+You've just implemented the K-means algorithm, and we've already implemented code to load the zip code data into DataFrames, so all you have to do is find the right value of _k_ to use.
+Essentially, we want a value of _k_ which minimizes the error from the resulting clusters; at the same time, a larger value of _k_ carries with it the risk of overfitting.
+We define the error of the procedure to be the sum of distances from points to their cluster center.

 We can get a rough idea of what value this is by trying many values and plotting it.
 The "[elbow method](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set#The_Elbow_Method)" is a good heuristic for an optimal value.
-Using this heuristic, what is a reasonable value of K?
+Using this heuristic, what is a reasonable value of _k_?
-Try values of K from 2 to 30 in increments of 2.
-To speed up these experiments set the convergence threshold for k-means to 0.001.
+Try values of _k_ from 2 to 30 in increments of 2.
+To speed up these experiments set the convergence `epsilon` threshold for `k_means` to 0.001.

 After determining this value, you can finally visualize campaign contributions to different candidates as geographical clusters.
 Congratulations on finishing